Carolingian art: Mosaics and frescos

 Sources attest to the abundance of wall paintings seen in churches and palaces, most of which have not survived.
 Records of inscriptions show that their subject matter was primarily religious.

 Mosaics installed in Charlemagne's palatine chapel showed an enthroned Christ worshipped by the Evangelist's symbols and the Twenty-Four Elders of the Apocalypse.
 This mosaic no longer survives, but an over-restored one remains in the apse of the oratory at Germigny-des-Prés (806) which shows the Ark of the Covenant adored by angels, discovered in 1820 under a coat of plaster.

 The villa to which the oratory was attached belonged to a key associate of Charlemagne, Bishop Theodulf of Orléans.
 It was destroyed later in the century, but had frescos of the Seven liberal arts, the Four Seasons, and the Mappa Mundi.
 We know from written sources of other frescos in churches and palaces, nearly all completely lost.
 Charlemagne's Aachen palace contained a wall painting of the Liberal Arts, as well as narrative scenes from his war in Spain.
 The palace of Louis the Pious at Ingelheim contained historical images from antiquity to the time of Charlemagne, and the palace church contained typological scenes of the Old and New Testaments juxtaposed with one another.

 Fragmentary paintings have survived at Auxerre, Coblenz, Lorsch, Cologne, Fulda, Corvey, Trier, Müstair, Mals, Naturns, Cividale, Brescia and Milan.

 Spolia

 Spolia is the Latin term for "spoils" and is used to refer to the taking or appropriation of ancient monumental or other art works for new uses or locations.
 We know that many marbles and columns were brought from Rome northward during this period.

 Perhaps the most famous example of Carolingian spolia is the tale of an equestrian statue.
 In Rome, Charlemagne had seen the Equestrian Statue of Marcus Aurelius in the Lateran Palace.
-It was the only surviving statue of a pre-Christian Roman Emperor because it was mistakenly thought, at the time, to be that of Constantine and thus held great accord—Charlemagne thus brought an equestrian statue from Ravenna, then believed to be that of Theodoric the Great, to Aachen, to match the statue of "Constantine" in Rome.
+It was the only surviving equestrian statue of a pre-Christian Roman Emperor because it was mistakenly thought, at the time, to be that of Constantine and thus held great accord—Charlemagne thus brought an equestrian statue from Ravenna, then believed to be that of Theodoric the Great, to Aachen, to match the statue of "Constantine" in Rome.

 Antique carved gems were reused in various settings, without much regard to their original iconography.